DaZeDdevgit/Basic-discord-bot/README.md

-# This is a basic Discord bot use slash commands!
+# This is a basic Discord Bot use Slash commands!
 # Install the requirements: pip install -r requirements.txt